missyalienn/workbench-mvp/docs/reddit-data-structure.md

 - **Processing**: Each `reddit_post` in `all_data` gets processed for text cleaning

 ## Related Files
-- `reddit-auth.py`: Creates reddit_post dictionaries from Reddit API
+- `ingest-reddit.py`: Creates reddit_post dictionaries from Reddit API
-- `reddit-test-data.json`: Contains serialized all_data list
+- `file-name`: Contains serialized all_data list

 ---